al1sant0s/Hypothesis-Tests/README.md

      * v1: a single or sequence of values for power to be computed from.
 These are all values for the alternative hypothesis.
      * show: if set to True, it will print a table built from prettytable with results.
      * align: this parameter is from `PrettyTable` class and it determines the alignment of the table.
 You can use 'l' for left, 'c' for centered and 'r' for right alignment.
      * border_style: this parameter is from `PrettyTable` class and it determines the border style of the table.
-Any border style supported from prettytable can be passed as a string.
+Any border style supported by prettytable can be passed as a string.
-     * **kwargs: additional keywords for `PrettyTable`.
+     * **kwargs: additional keyword arguments for `PrettyTable`.
 You can learn more about prettytable [here](https://pypi.org/project/prettytable/).

      It returns a numpy array with the powers calculated for each v1 value.